 legal resources necessary to hold negligent facilities accountable.

 Any nursing home, restroom, convalescent center, or rehabilitation facility can be held legally at fault for damages if a resident is injured, abused, mistreated or neglected.
 Unfortunately, countless injuries, events, and accidents occur from the nursing staff's failure to provide quality care to the resident or by not following standards of practice as outlined in the nursing home's policies and procedures.
 Every employee in a nursing home must provide the residents with a safe environment free of accidents and maintain adequate safety and health policies.
-The South Carolina Nursing Home Law Center Attorneys at (800) 926-7565 have represented thousands of injured nursing home residents who have a valid legal claim to receive financial compensation for their harm.Blue Ridge Healthcare in Georgetown
+Our nursing home neglect affiliated attorneys in South Carolina at (800) 926-7565 have represented thousands of injured nursing home residents who have a valid legal claim to receive financial compensation for their harm.Blue Ridge Healthcare in Georgetown

 This facility is an 84-certified bed 'for profit' Medicare/Medicaid-participating nursing home providing services and cares to residents and visitors of Georgetown and Georgetown County, South Carolina.
 The Medicaid/Medicare-participating Nursing Center is located at: